sapply(1:5, sqrt)

 make_adder(5) = (λn. λx. x + n)(5) = λx. x + 5

-Replacing n with 5 gives a new function, λx. x + 5.
-That is add5.
-The returned function is a partially applied version of the original, with one argument already filled in.
+Replacing n with 5 gives a new function, λx. x + 5, which is add5.
+The returned function has one argument already filled in.
 This is currying: fixing one argument to produce a simpler function.
+Each call to a function factory is a beta reduction (Section 1.2); the returned function is the reduced term.

 make_multiplier <- function(factor) {